-The suggested general levy is £572 (last year £547)
+The general levy is set at £572 (last year £547)

 The majority of levies are discounted, and further details are available in Appendix 3.
-We welcome comments on all aspects but note the statutory duty to consult is only on the setting of the general levy (as above).

 In previous years we have consulted on the 'apportionment' of discounts.
 Currently discounts are structured around categories where clear regulatory data is available from RPOs and has been for some time (to allow predictions to be made).
 These currently include discounts for in-house lawyers and employed solicitors in private practice (compared to business owners).